-Cabling of backup power circuit and non-backup power circuits: If not all the loads in the home need to be supplied in a backup power situation, the circuits need to be divided into backup power circuits and non-backup power circuits.
+Cabling of backup power circuit and non-backup power circuits

+If not all the loads in the home need to be supplied in a backup power situation, the circuits need to be divided into backup power circuits and non-backup power circuits.
 The total load of the backup power circuits must not exceed the rated power of the inverter.

 The emergency power circuits and non-emergency power circuits must be fused separately according to the required safety measures (residual current circuit breaker, automatic circuit breaker, etc.).

 In backup power mode, only the backup power circuits are all-pin disconnected from the grid by contactor K1; a ground connection is only established for these circuits.
 The rest of the home network is not supplied with power in this case.

-The following points regarding cabling must be considered:
+The following points regarding cabling must be considered

-- The main contacts of contactor K1 must be installed between the Fronius Smart Meter and the residual-current circuit breaker of the inverter or the residual-current circuit breaker of the emergency power circuits. - The supply voltage for contactor K1 is provided by the public grid and must be connected to phase 1 (L1) after the Fronius Smart Meter and fused accordingly. - To ensure residual-current circuit breakers function in backup power mode, the connection between the neutral conductor and the ground conductor must be established as close as possible to the inverter, but in any case upstream of the first residual-current circuit breaker.
+- The main contacts of contactor K1 must be installed between the Fronius Smart Meter and the inverter and the residual current circuit breaker of the backup power circuits. - The supply voltage for contactor K1 is provided by the public grid and must be connected to phase 1 (L1) after the Fronius Smart Meter and fused accordingly. - To ensure the function of residual current circuit breakers in backup power mode, the connection between the neutral conductor and the ground conductor must be established according to the respective Circuit Diagram.
 An NC contact is used for this purpose for each of the main contacts of contactors K4 and K5.
 This ensures that the ground connection is established as soon as the public grid connection is no longer available. - As with contactor K1, the supply voltage for contactors K4 and K5 is provided via phase 1 (L1) of the public grid. - An NC contact for relay K3 interrupts the supply voltage to contactors K1, K4 and K5.
 This prevents the ground connection from being immediately disconnected again when power returns to the public grid and the backup power network of the inverter from being switched to the public grid. - The NO contact of relay K3 gives feedback to the inverter on whether the locking was successfully performed by relay K3. - Additional inverters or other AC sources can be installed in the backup power circuit after the main contacts of K1.
-The sources are not synchronised to the network of the inverter because this backup power network has a frequency of 53 Hz. - A Fronius Smart Meter with current transformer is required for the UK (e.g. Fronius Smart Meter 50kA-3 or Fronius Smart Meter TS 5kA-3).
+The sources are not synchronised to the network of the inverter because this backup power network has a frequency of 53 Hz.